 “Business” means a Buyer who is purchasing the Product or using the Services in connection with their trade, business, craft or profession;

 "Confidential Information" means any commercial, financial or technical information, information relating to the Product, the Services, plans or strategy, know-how or trade secrets which is obviously confidential or has been identified as such, or which is developed by a party in performing its obligations under, or otherwise pursuant to this Agreement;

 “Consumer” means a Buyer who is purchasing the Product or using the Services wholly or mainly for their personal use;

-“Paddle” means, where the Seller is trading from the United Kingdom, Paddle Payments Limited (incorporated in Ireland with company number 572448) and otherwise Paddle.com Market Limited (incorporated in England and Wales with Company number 8172165);
+"Paddle" means, where the Buyer is purchasing the Product from the United States, Paddle.com Inc and otherwise Paddle.com Market Limited (incorporated in England and Wales with Company number 8172165);

-“Product” means the Seller’s software or digital product(s) and/or content and licensed for use by the Buyer under the terms of the Seller Agreement;
+"Product" means the Supplier's software or digital product(s) and/or content and licensed for use by the Buyer under the terms of the Seller Agreement;

 “Services” means Paddle’s services through which you can buy, get, licence, rent or subscribe to the Product; and